ShahzaibWaseem/MobiSpectral-Android/README.md

 - [Kiwis (2.52 GB)](https://drive.google.com/file/d/16B9Jnwgo9Xev4db3ROqvL8_64vAr3l-H/view?usp=drive_link "Kiwis Test Dataset")
 - [Apples (11.39 GB)](https://drive.google.com/file/d/1WtogFi1ahG5ejzpcp0GcUs64MEuQDJjT/view?usp=drive_link "Apples Test Dataset")

-For the online mode, you can take images on the phone and process them in real time, if the phone allows access to the NIR camera.

 ## Test the Application in Offline Mode
 In the offline mode, you process the images (RGB and NIR) pre-captured when you downloaded the datasets.
 Each dataset follows the following directory structure: